June 30, 2025 (9mo ago) — last updated April 21, 2026 (Today)

 • Use a fireproof bowl or abalone shell to catch ash and embers.
 Keep water nearby.

-• Ventilate the room by opening a window or door so the smoke has an exit path—this helps move energy out and improves air quality3.
+• Ventilate the room by opening a window or door so the smoke has an exit path—this helps move energy out and reduces indoor particulates that can affect air quality3.

 • Move mindfully through your space, guiding smoke into corners, doorways, and around objects you wish to cleanse.